MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_2/ex_0.md

 you will get redundancy data  in customer_name if one cutomer wants more product, same with product_name.
 It will create a probelm if you wanna delete a product, the hal raw will be deleted.

 1) data redundancy
 Defination: same values repeded leads to across multiple rows.
-Problems, consistnacy increase s storage usage
+Problems, consistancy increase s storage usage
 Example: look order 101: name + address repeated 3 times.

 2) deletion anomaly